Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Methods

-\paragraph{1.
-Update equation for $q(Z_{ki}).$} Taking the expectations in \eqref{eq_qZ}, the terms that do not depend on $Z_{ki}$ will be added to the constant term.
+Taking the expectations in \eqref{eq_qZ}, the terms that do not depend on $Z_{ki}$ will be added to the constant term.
 For convenience, we use $\overset{+}{\approx}$ to denote equality up to a constant.
 Hence,